Full Form of WTO – World Trade Organization

 Advantages

-- WTO helps in the promotion of peace and wellness amongst countries.
+- First, WTO helps in the promotion of peace and wellness amongs countries.

-- With WTO, disputes between member nations can be constructively handled.
+- With WTO, one can constructively handle disputes between member nations.

-- WTO ensures that there is an adequate level of corporate governance and ensures free trade, which means the cost of living is reduced.
+- WTO ensures an adequate level of corporate governance and free trade, reducing the cost of living.

 - Trade between nations under the governance of WTO raises employment and income opportunities for the participants.